mohamd7ali/CUDA_Programming/Block_Matrix_Multiplication/README.md

 - Only modify `bmm.cu` for kernel development; other files should remain unchanged.
 - The project is designed for square matrices of size 2^m × 2^m.
 - For large matrices (m > 13), ensure your GPU has sufficient memory.
-- The code is intended for educational and benchmarking purposes.

 ## Author